FIT’s vision is for a world:

-FIT is a grant-making charity (number 1156363) established in 2014.
-Dr Simon Norton has generously given about £3 million to FIT.
+FIT is a grant-making charity (number 1156363) established in 2014 by the late Dr Simon Norton.
 We welcome applications for work consistent with FIT’s vision.

 The Foundation for Integrated Transport (FIT) exists to help create and promote transport solutions which rely less on the use of the private car, and are more environmentally friendly, affordable and accessible.
 We work mainly in the UK, but also seek to develop links with Europe for collaboration and sharing.

 The trust’s assets are invested in funds which avoid commonly accepted unethical stocks and have a low exposure to activities inconsistent with FIT’S objectives.

 The Trustees of the Foundation for Integrated Transport are:

 Dr Lynn Sloman, Founder, Transport for Quality of Life Consultancy; Board member, Transport for London

 Roger French, OBE, Former Managing Director, Brighton and Hove Buses

 In the year ended 31 March 2016, income was £118,889; and grants of £73,750 were made.
 More details on the Charity Commission website.